Effective User Personas

 At Unacademy, our primary user-base is learners who’re preparing for a target examination, or learning with a purpose.
 Since learning is very personal and subjective, we needed to simplify the personas to make our everyday decision-making easier.

-We narrowed it to 2 distinct types of learners:
+We narrowed them down to 2 distinct types of learners:

 - Learner A: They do not have a proper understanding of how to go about their preparation & learning.
 They need active guidance and rely on the platform to provide as much help as possible.
 They don’t like when we leave decision-making onto them.